ergen35/Synaptic.NET/README.md

 ### Timeline

+- Add support for monitoring and healthchecks (included in aspnetcore)
+- Build the Topogon app
 - Cleanup APIs
 - Build samples and use cases
 - Build client for various langages (JS/TS, Kotlin, Java, Golang, Python, etc.)